Estate Planning

 5 essential estate planning documents in Arizona:

-Whether you work with a professional or go the DIY route, it’s good to know which documents every estate plan should have.
+Whether you work with a professional or go the DIY route, knowing which documents every estate plan should have is good.

 Everyone needs a will!